Link to Other

 by Ben Long

-For students with a film background but new to digital:
+Alternatively, for students with a film background but new to digital:

 "Perfect Digital Photography"